Texas Truck Weight Limits

 Regulations for Ready-Mixed Concrete Trucks

-Ready-mixed concrete trucks have specific weight allowances given the nature of their cargo, which is critical for construction and infrastructure projects.
+Ready-mixed concrete trucks have specific weight allowances given the nature of their cargo, which is critical for construction and infrastructure projects, and integral to heavy haul transport in Texas.

 Permissible Weight for Milk Transport Vehicles